jcserv/manaql-ingest/README.md

 `source .venv/bin/activate`

 3. Run `make setup`
-4. Run `poetry install`
-5. Run `make dev-db` to start a local postgres database, then `make migrate`
+4. Run `make dev-db` to start a local postgres database, then `make migrate`

 Then, to run the application: